MarcusHoltz/immich-setup/README.md

 ### 3. Compressing CR2 Files down to JPEG

-I made a script to import a family memeber's CR2 library.
+I made a script to import a family member's CR2 library.

 We're going to presume the family member's CR2 library will remain on their prem, maintained by them, but we all want to see their photos in Immich.